RK-NTI/SQL---Project/README.md

 • Transformed raw employee and payroll data into meaningful information that can support HR decision-making, salary analysis, workforce planning, and organizational analysis.

-# 💡 Key Insights:
-• This project demonstrates how SQL can be used to transform raw employee and payroll records into actionable information.
-The analysis provides a practical understanding of employee distribution, organizational structure, salary patterns, departmental comparisons, and employee rankings.

 # 📁 Project Structure:
 Employee-Management-Salary-Analysis/